CRA Staff

 Nicole Beck

-Nicole is CRA’s Reimbursement Specialist, working closely with CRA’s Senior Grant Specialist Jill Hallden to ensure the organization’s bills get paid on time and reimbursements for participants in CRA-sponsored events are processed expeditiously.
 Prior to joining CRA, Nicole was a stay at home mom while also attending college at George Mason University and Arizona State University.
 She graduated from Arizona State with a Bachelor’s of Science degree in geography with a specialization in geographic information systems.
-In her free time, Nicole enjoys all things geography and cartography, spending as much time as possible with her two daughters, as well as discovering new music to listen to.
+In her spare time, Nicole enjoys gaming, spending time with her family, and is a huge Swiftie.

 Betsy BizotBetsy Bizot